 Use Tire Chains with Easy: Helpful Hints!

-Snow 4-wheeling is great, chilling fun, and coldly challenging.
+Snow off-roading is great, chilling, fun, and coldly challenging.
 We’ve all seen the TV commercials for the winter sales of the fancy new 4WD bounding across snowfields, blasting fresh powder all over the camera!
 It looks like such fun!
 One problem with this scenario is that you have to watch out for tree stumps and rocks hidden by the deep, fresh powder.
-Blast across some meadows and your tire could get shoved under your rig, bending the rim and flattening the tire.
+Blast across some meadows, and your tire could get shoved under your rig, bending the rims and flattening the tire.
 OUCH!

 It literally takes half a minute to install a chain on a tire.
 I installed all four tire chains in minutes and didn’t have to move the tires at all to get the chains tight!
 I then drove right out of the predicament.